flaggo/pydu/README.md

 # pylib
-Useful utils, data structure for Python
+Useful utils, data structure for Python 2 and 3.